Employment

 Keen to join the crew?

 It’s no secret that we have one the best jobs out there.
 With an office made of blue water and marine mammals for work mates, there’s a lot to love.
 It’s incredibly rewarding and a real privilege to be able to do what we do and we value every single guest that makes this possible.
-It’s not without it’s downsides however: Seasonal work, seasick guests, marine toilets and an often moody parent to contend with (mother nature).
-Not two days are ever the same and you will often be a marine biologist, sailor, mechanic and nurse all before lunchtime.
+It’s not without it’s downsides however: Seasonal work, seasick guests, blocked marine toilets and an often moody parent to contend with (mother nature).
+No two days are ever the same and you will often be a marine biologist, sailor, mechanic and nurse, all before lunchtime.

 We welcome CV’s at any time and regularly refer back to them when positions open up.
 Click below to learn more about the technical skills as the qualities we look for.

-Deckhands / Tour Guides
+Deckhands / tour guides

 Deckhands are critical support for the skipper and for ensuring guests are well cared for when onboard.